Eni: 2010s

 In February 2014, Eni discovered oil at its Democratic Republic of the Congo offshore block.
 Since 2012, Eni has been selling off refining and marketing assets it owned in eastern Europe to increase profitability.
 By 2013 Eni had already reduced its refining capacity by 13 percent.
 In May 2014 Eni agreed to sell their 32.5% share in Česká rafinerská a.s.
 (CRC), a refining company in the Czech Republic, to MOL Group of Hungary.

 In June 2014, the company signed an agreement with Sasol to acquire a 40% interest in a permit to explore 82,000-km^{2} offshore of South Africa's east coast.
 In 2014, Eni launched a new plan to convert its conventional refineries into biorefineries: the first plant was in Porto Marghera, in 2019 the second one opened in Gela.
 In January 2015, Eni in collaboration with Vitol Energy signed a $7 billion contract with the government of Ghana.
 This agreement was reached to produce oil and gas at Cape Three Points in the Western Region of Ghana, in an attempt to enable Ghana to meet its power and energy needs.
 In August 2015, Eni announced the discovery of a huge gasfield off the coast of Egypt.
 In 2016, Eni launched Progetto Italia, which aims to redevelop its industrial areas and to create new renewable sources production plants: in 2018 the first photovoltaic plant was inaugurated in Assemini, the second opened in Porto Torres, both in Sardinia.
 In July 2017, the oil giant accepted responsibility for an oil spill affecting the Fylde coast of Blackpool in the United Kingdom.

 In January 2018, Eni launched its new HPC4 supercomputer, one of the most powerful computing systems which allows a more effective and fast exploration of oil and gas reservoirs.
 Since February 2020 Eni replaced the HPC4 supercomputer with the new model HPC5, which has three times the computing ability compared to the previous one and debuted in sixth position as the most powerful supercomputer of the world.
-In November 2024, Eni launched its new HPC6 supercomputer, the most powerful in Europe and the fifth in the world, capable of executing over 600 million billion di complex mathematical operations in just one second.
+In November 2024, Eni launched its new HPC6 supercomputer, the most powerful in Europe and the fifth in the world, capable of executing over 600 million billion complex mathematical operations in just one second.

 In March 2018, Eni reached an agreement with MIT to fund fusion research projects run out of the MIT Plasma Science and Fusion Center (PSFC)’s newly created Laboratory for Innovation in Fusion Technologies (LIFT).
 The expected investment in these research projects will amount to about $2 million over the following years.
 The Rovuma LNG project was approved in May 2019 by the government of Mozambique.
 The project is a joint venture between ExxonMobil, Eni and CNPC.
 Eni will focus on the construction and operation of the upstream facilities.